-After receiving responses to our Big Ideas Story Map, and interacting with the public at several in-person events, the team is working on a draft Transportation Master Plan that will be available for an additional round of feedback.
-Please check back in September to see the first version of the plan!
+After receiving responses to our Big Ideas Story Map, and interacting with the public at several in-person events, the team is working on a draft City-wide Transportation Plan that will be available for an additional round of feedback.

 |Summer 2021||Select Community Advisory Committee Members|